Greensystemsgo/Example-Enterprise-Technology-Governance-Framework/content/teams/network_overview.md

 - Refresh segmentation models and logging coverage in response to audit findings, threat intelligence, or architectural updates.
 - Benchmark performance, availability, and telemetry targets, sharing results with the CAB.
 - Update standards and templates when new technologies or security directives require changes to baseline practices.
+- Maintain minimum logging profile, service tiering playbook, and cloud shared-responsibility matrix for network operations.
+- Feed metrics to the CAB and participate in annual framework refresh and artifact maintenance.
 - Tie continuous improvement activities to CAB feedback, annual framework refresh, and metrics reporting to the Governance Council/CAB.